Gunman attacks Pittsburgh synagogue, killing 11 people

 The synagogue is a fortress-like concrete building, its facade punctuated by rows of swirling, modernistic stained-glass windows illustrating the story of creation, the acceptance of God's law, the "life cycle" and "how human-beings should care for the earth and one another," according to its website.
 Among its treasures is a "Holocaust Torah," rescued from Czechoslovakia.

-Its sanctuary can hold up to 1,250 guests.
+Its sanctuary can hold up to 1,250 people.

 Michael Eisenberg, the immediate past president of the Tree of Life Synagogue, lives about a block from the building.